26 Aerodynamics of Bluff Bodies

 A general aviation aircraft is fitted with a ballistic parachute recovery system for improved safety in the case of a severe emergency.
 Consider a scenario where the aircraft’s pilot has to deploy this parachute system.
 The aircraft has a net mass of 1,200 kg, a projected (horizontal planform) cross-sectional area of 25 m2, and a corresponding drag coefficient of 1.8 based on this reference area.
 The parachute has an area of 150 m2 and a drag coefficient of 1.5 based on this area.
 Determine the vertical airspeed at which the aircraft will parachute to a landing.
 Assume an average air density of 1.01 kg m-3 during the descent.
 Ignore the parachute’s weight and assume that the aircraft descends in a flat horizontal wings-level attitude.

-The aircraft’s vertical drag coefficient is two orders of magnitude greater than what would be expected during normal flight.
-In normal flight, the airplane is streamlined, with minimal pressure drag and boundary layer separation.
-However, during decent with a parachute, the airplane behaves as a bluff body with large amounts of flow separation and corresponding pressure drag.
+The aircraft’s vertical drag coefficient is two orders of magnitude greater than expected during normal flight.
+The airplane is streamlined in normal flight, with minimal pressure drag and boundary layer separation.
+However, during a vertical descent with a parachute, the airplane behaves as a bluff body with large amounts of flow separation and corresponding pressure drag.

-Therefore, during a steady descent, the net vertical drag on the airplane will equal the weight of the airplane.
+Therefore, the net vertical drag will equal the airplane’s weight during a steady descent.
 The net drag will be the sum of that produced by the parachute plus that from the airplane itself, i.e.,

 where V_d is the rate of descent, S_a is the projected cross-sectional area of the airplane, C_{D{a}} is the drag coefficient of the airplane based on this reference, S_p is the projected cross-sectional area of the parachute, C_{D{p}} is the drag coefficient of the parachute based on this reference area.
 Simplifying gives